nycu-caslab/OSC-RISCV-Web/labs/lab0.rst

 Introduction
 *************
 In Lab 0, you will prepare the development environment for the future labs.
-You should install the required toolchain and use it to build a bootable image for VF2 board.
+You should install the required toolchain and use it to build a bootable image for VF2.

 *****************
 Goals of this lab